Coping With CRPS/RSD and Chronic Pain

 - Learn to Relax – See RELAXATION

-- Speak to your GP, local Doctor, Counsellor, Psychologist – Get some advice if you feel that you are not coping too well with your CRPS/RSD and chronic pain
+- Speak to your GP, local Doctor, Counsellor, Psychologist – Get some advice if you feel that you are not coping too well with your CRPS/RSD and chronic pain or visit our Psychological Treatments blog series

 - Take up or continue doing your hobby or doing exercise